Is there anything more annoying than beard dandruff?

 You know that a clean beard is a happy beard.

-Finally, you know that if you want to keep the dandruff at bay you need to keep your skin cool, calm and irritation free.
+Finally, you know that if you want to keep dandruff at bay you need to keep your skin cool, calm, and irritation free and avoid having dead skin under the beard.

 We hope you enjoyed the ride and we wish you a long, happy and flake free life with your beard!